Things to Do in Brussels Near Grand Place

 Flexible modification according to conditions

-Let yourself be dazzled by:
+Let yourself be enchanted by:

 - Town Hall: a Gothic jewel with soaring spires